+35725368683

 A trust may be created together with a will (complimentary).

-In a trust, persons called trustees hold property on behalf of another person called the beneficiary.
-The trustees hold the legal title to the property, while the beneficiary holds what is called a beneficial title.
+In a trust, individuals called trustees hold property on behalf of another person, known as the beneficiary.
+The trustees hold the legal title to the property, while the beneficiary holds a beneficial title.

-Often, the trustees hold the property until an event happens, for example, until the beneficiary becomes 18 years of age.
+Often, the trustees hold the property until a specific event occurs, such as until the beneficiary reaches 18 years of age.
 At this point, the legal title to the property is transferred to the beneficiary.

 You can use the trust to